-(A) A description of how the Local Board will coordinate workforce development activities in the Local Area integrating the provision of adult education and literacy activities under Title II of WIOA, including, but not limited to, the implementation of the career pathways model.
+A. A description of how the Local Board will coordinate workforce development activities in the Local Area integrating the provision of adult education and literacy activities under Title II of WIOA, including, but not limited to, the implementation of the career pathways model.
 The description should include a discussion of how the Local Board will comply with requirements to review local applications submitted under Title II as set forth in guidance provided by the Division of Workforce Development's Office of Adult Education and Literacy Services.
 Once review has been conducted, the Local Board will submit documentation (MD Labor WIOA Alignment Form) of the review and any recommendations for increased alignment to the applicant for Title II services in a timely manner.

 The WDB will coordinate various workforce development activities with Prince George's Community College's Adult Education program.
 For example, the WDB and Adult Education program will use contextualized learning, which allows participants to learn industry-specific skills and basic skills simultaneously.
-Also, career pathway options with multiple entry-points will be offered to maximize the opportunities available to participants throughout the year, and adult education students will be dually-enrolled in pre-apprenticeship and apprenticeship programs.
+Also, career pathway options with multiple entry-points will be offered to maximize the opportunities available to participants throughout the year.
 In addition, the Adult Education program will offer digital tutoring services to meet the demands of current job seekers.
 Participants will be tutored on basic skills, digital literacy skills, and/or test preparation.
 All of these coordinated efforts and activities will ensure that participants have the opportunity to enhance their skills and meet the workforce needs in Prince George's County.

-The WDB is driven to develop and offer robust career pathway options for occupations within in-demand industries.
+The WDB is driven to develop and offer robust career pathway options for occupations within indemand industries.
 To help with these efforts, the WDB regularly monitors occupation and career pathway trends.
 The Innovation & Opportunity Manager at EPG leads this effort and uses Prince George's County State of the Workforce Report and specific Industry Impact Analysis to access employment data.